priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 2: Create 3 subnets in that vnet
  * Each 1 for webtier subnet,  app tier and for db tier

+3: Create 1 VM in each subnet for frontend, backend and database setup

 4: Setup 3 nsg(network security group) to restrict the VM access